Article

 At first, their situation seemed to have improved.
 The casemates were damp and cold but far better than the tents and stockade of Morris Island.
 They were given slightly better rations, though still not enough to fully satisfy them.
 On top of that, their new guards—the 157th New York Infantry—treated them “with curtesy and respect” which was more than they had expected.
 In November, nearly two hundred of the prisoners were transferred to a prison camp on Hilton Head to help with the overcrowding issue.
 For those who remained at Fort Pulaski, life was about to get a whole lot worse.

 “Hunger drove our men to catching and eating dogs, cats, and rats,” wrote Captain J. Ogden Murray.
 “Our men became as expert as cats at catching rats.”
-Captain George W. Nelson also recalled eating cats during this time, but he also recalled an interaction with one of the Union guards: “The last was a kitten—was tender and nice.
+Captain George W. Nelson also recalled eating cats during this time.
+He also recalled an interaction with one of the US guards: “The last was a kitten—was tender and nice.
 A compassionate Yankee soldier gave it to me.
 I was cooking at the stove by the grating which separated us from the guard.
 This soldier hailed me: ‘I say, are you one of them fellers that eats cats?’
 I replied, ‘Yes!’
 ‘Well, here is one I’ll shove thro’ if you want it.’
 ‘Shove it thro’,’ I answered.
 In a very few minutes the kitten was in frying order.”

 Escape was constantly on the prisoner’s minds.
 Two men successfully escaped from the hospital by slipping out, stealing a boat, and rowing to freedom.
 Escaping from inside the fort was far harder, but that didn’t stop soldiers from attempting it.
 On February 26, 1865, Colonel Edward L. Molineux of the 159th New York—who took over for Colonel Brown in February 1865—recorded in his diary that: